fizzyade/sfpdoctor/README.md

 * [KiCad](http://kicad-pcb.org/) for hardware design.
 * [ELECTRON](https://electronjs.org/) for desktop software development.

+## Project Status

+### Hardware

+The hardware design has been sent for manufacture, this will take somewhere in the region of 20 days to be produced and shipped.

+### Firmware

+Firmware development is already underway as I already have the CYC8CKIT-059 prototyping board in hand.

+### Software

+This is being worked on in parallel with the firmware.

 ## License

 This project is open source and the entire project is released under the [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).